Chapter 901:9-2 Concession Licenses

 (A) "Agent" means any person who is employed, whether or not paid in any manner, by a concessionaire to work in any game or novelty stand at a fair.

 (B) "Amusement" means an entertainment that is applied to activities, where no prize or where equal prizes are given by the operator to each participant, whether or not the object is accomplished.
-An example may include, but is not limited to, electronic arcades, or any pleasurable activity where a player places a stake, in the anticipation of little or no reward.
+An example may include, but is not limited to, electronic amusement games, or any pleasurable activity where a player places a stake, in the anticipation of little or no reward.

 (D) "Concessionaire" means any person who owns, operates, or leases a concession and has obtained a license from the department.